 Finally, and most generally, the intense in-universe racism in the way the races feel separate from each other is fine as a world element, except that none of the story focuses on challenging that.
 When you put racism in your universe and make four big RPGs in it each with dozens of quests and you never let the player seriously challenge the racism, you're validating it.

-As for the plethora of plotholes in Mass Effect 2 - Andromeda, I can't possibly say it any better than Shamus Young did (the link is to a 75-part review that covers all four games in high detail).
+As for the plethora of plotholes in Mass Effect 2, 3, and Andromeda, I can't possibly say it any better than Shamus Young did (the link is to a 75-part review that covers all four games in detail).
 I didn't even notice most of the plotholes he points out when I played the games.
 I think I played the last of these games when I was about sixteen, so before I developed my modern philosophies on storytelling.

 There's also the pitfall of fake sci-fi, of course.